-Of all the factors propelling a recognition program to success, socialization, adoption and marketability can often make or break the rollout of a new rewards program.
+Of all the factors propelling an employee recognition program to success, socialization, adoption and marketability can often make or break the rollout of a new employee rewards program.
 In order to generate excitement and anticipation among employees, a company-wide employee recognition program must be visible to team members and lend itself to storytelling and sharing.

-When thinking about marketing your team’s form of employee recognition, there are two main opportunities to boost visibility of your rewards.
+When thinking about marketing your team’s form of employee recognition, there are two main opportunities to boost visibility of your employee rewards.
 The first occurs during the initial launch of the new employee rewards program.
-Rollout announcements and resources will generate energy and excitement amongst employees, motivating them to work harder to earn a reward.
+Rollout announcements and resources will generate energy and excitement amongst employees, motivating them to work harder to earn an employee reward.

 Employees are encouraged to bring Flat Tom on their Blueboard adventures, and photos are displayed on the @FlatTomsAdventure Instagram profile.
 The feed now boasts over 300 photos, with Flat Tom making a cameo during local excursions, events and vacations, and even at the hospital to welcome an employee’s newborn baby.

 Public social channels like @FlatTomsAdventure or branded hashtags designated for employees to share their employee reward experiences motivate employees to upload snapshots of their rewards and share content not only internally with other employees, but also externally, with all of their friends and family members across social media.

 “Seeing and hearing what others are able to do with their Blueboard rewards is really exciting - I’m hoping for that 15-year award and traveling to Iceland.
 I’m hanging in there, I want that award!
 It has motivated a lot of people, imagining a long career here and experiencing what the program can offer.” - Kristine Velasco, Product Development Engineer at Glaukos